 What Changed

 The core change is the WBF's amendment to the SESAM (SECO Sanctions Management) database, updating the list of sanctioned persons, companies, and organizations related to Iran sanctions.
 This aligns with the Swiss Iran Ordinance and reflects broader international reimposition of UN sanctions via the JCPOA snapback mechanism triggered in late September 2025.
-No new Swiss-specific requirements are introduced beyond standard implementation of the updated list, but it emphasizes urgent publication a
+No new Swiss-specific requirements are introduced beyond standard implementation of the updated list, but it emphasizes urgent publication and binding effect under existing ordinances.

 What You Need To Do